Adhishree21/daily_thoughts/README.md

 _Your daily spark of wisdom!_

-## 🗓️ Date: **2025-10-27**
+## 🗓️ Date: **2025-10-28**

 ### 💬 Today's Insight:
 ```
-> Happiness can be found, even in the darkest of times, if one only remembers to turn on the light. ❤️ - J.K.
-Rowling
+> We must trust to nothing but facts: These are presented to us by Nature, and cannot deceive. ❤️ - Antoine Lavoisier
 ```

 ---